Average Reading Time: 5 minutes and 14 seconds

-In a 2011 report from the CDC, one-third of Americans are currently pre-diabetic (3), putting 100 million Americans at significant risk of getting Alzheimer’s.
-To make matters worse, 90% – or 90 million Americans – are unaware they have pre-diabetes (3)!
+In a 2011 report from the CDC, one-third of Americans are currently pre-diabetic, (3) putting 100 million Americans at significant risk for mental and cognitive concerns.
+To make matters worse, 90% of them – or 90 million Americans – are unaware they have pre-diabetes!
+(3)

 Moreover, many people don’t realize that you can eat healthy treats and still be in the pre-diabetic zone.

 Depressing, right?
-But this does not have to be you, and you can have a positive effect on helping your loved ones steer clear of the danger zone.
+But this does not have to be you, and you can have a positive effect on helping your loved ones steer clear of the danger zone, too.

 Read on and learn how to change these odds before it is too late!

-There are two basic theories linking elevated blood sugars to increased risk of Alzheimer’s disease:
+There are two basic theories linking elevated blood sugars to cognitive and mental clarity later in life:

-Alzheimer’s is a process by which excess amyloid plaque builds up in the brain, compromising brain function.
+Often, cognitive decline is due to a process by which excess amyloid plaque builds up in the brain, compromising brain function.

-While many theories exist as to why the plaque accumulates, one common theory is that it is due to a lack of a protein called insulin-degrading enzyme.
+While many theories exist as to why the plaque accumulates, one common theory is that it is due to a lack of a protein called insulin-degrading enzyme (IDE).

 This protein’s job is to remove excess sugar-carrying insulin and amyloid plaque from the brain.

-If this enzyme is too busy removing insulin and excess sugar from the brain due to high blood sugar levels, there may not be enough to also remove excess plaque, thereby significantly increasing the risk of Alzheimer’s.
+If this enzyme is too busy removing insulin and excess sugar from the brain due to high blood sugar levels, there may not be enough to also remove excess plaque, thereby significantly increasing the risk of cognitive and mental clarity issues.

 How Insulin Resistance Works